Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 Menopausal changes vary among individuals, so it's crucial to set realistic expectations at the start.
 There will be days when you can’t and you won’t roll out your mat, so don’t set the bar too high.
 Let go of what you used to be able to do.
 Simply be accepting of what you can and can’t do now.
 Your body is changing and it’s important to be guided by it.

 The beauty of practicing yoga at home is that you don’t have to worry about the fixed timetables of a public yoga class and you won’t be intimidated by what others are able to do that you can't (yet) – it’s just you and your video.
-Plus, yoga is not about touching your toes, it’s about the journey to get there, so let go of your ego and just enjoy the ride.
+Plus, yoga for menopause is super gentle and supportive of your body.
+It's not about touching your toes, it’s about the journey to get there, so let go of your ego and just enjoy the ride.

 1. Not being part of a menopause community:

 There’s nothing more powerful and uplifting than a group of menopausal ladies all coming together to help and support each other.
-Trust me, I know from the experience of running my own menopause support groupthese communities offer a safe haven for like-minded ladies who are all practicing menopause yoga at home to come together and offer true friendships to help themselves and others blossom.
+Trust me, I know from the experience of running my own menopause support group, a community offer a safe haven for like-minded ladies who are all practicing menopause yoga at home to come together and offer true friendships to help themselves and others blossom.

 Practicing yoga at home can sometimes feel a little isolating so having a menopause community for yoga means you can swap notes on your practice, ask questions, congratulate, encourage, support and even commiserate with each other from time to time.
-Ladies who have joined my yoga memberships tell me how much they love my yoga, but they love the amazing community just as much!
+Ladies who have joined my online yoga for menopause membership tell me how much they love my yoga, but they love the amazing community just as much!
 I think that says it all.

 1. Not Being Consistent with yoga at home: